MLB Rumors: Swamped With Injuries, Yankee GM Brian Cashman May Call Up Justus Sheffield Before Rosters Expand

 Lately, the New York Yankees don’t look so much like the walking wounded as they do the walking dead.
 The injury bug is more like a swarm of injury bugs, taking players down for days, weeks, months, and even years.
 It really has gotten that bad.
-Then there is the issue that the timetable for the return of a couple key players has been delayed, and general manager Brian Cashman has a mess on his hands that is a more than an unenviable cleanup if he intends to keep the Bronx Bombers positioned for the wild card.
+Then there is the issue that the timetable for the return of a couple key players has been delayed, and general manager Brian Cashman has a mess on his hands that is more than an unenviable cleanup if he intends to keep the Bronx Bombers positioned for the wild card.

 Jacoby Ellsbury is done.
 He may be back next year, or not at all depending on how well his recent hip surgery has repaired his torn labrum.
 Pitcher Jordan Montgomery is gone until 2020 thanks to his Tommy John surgery.
 Pitcher Domingo German is out for an undetermined amount of time with a bicep problem.
 Pitcher Jonathan Loaisiga is out with right shoulder inflammation.
 Then there is Gary Sanchez’s right groin strain, Aaron Judge’s fractured wrist, which is worse than originally diagnosed, and Clint Frazier dealing with post-concussion symptoms that could shelve him for another week or a month or more.
 There is no set timetable on that type of recovery.